AylaNetworks/ayla-documentation/src/tech-notes/using-ble-to-set-up-wi-fi-for-esp32/index.md

 ### BLE Wi-Fi Configuration Implementation

-The Ayla agent implements three BLE GATT services that realize the Wi-Fi Configuration Architecture – [Ayla Generic GATT Service](https://docs.aylanetworks.com/archive/ayla-generic-gatt-service-guide-2017-07.pdf), [Ayla Connectivity GATT Service](https://docs.aylanetworks.com/archive/ayla-connectivity-gatt-service-2017-08.pdf) and [Ayla Wi-Fi Configuration GATT Service](https://docs.aylanetworks.com/archive/wi-fi-configuration-gatt-service-2017-09.pdf).
+The Ayla agent implements three BLE GATT services that realize the Wi-Fi configuration and device registration features – [Ayla Generic GATT Service](https://docs.aylanetworks.com/archive/ayla-generic-gatt-service-guide-2017-07.pdf), [Ayla Connectivity GATT Service](https://docs.aylanetworks.com/archive/ayla-connectivity-gatt-service-2017-08.pdf) and [Ayla Wi-Fi Configuration GATT Service](https://docs.aylanetworks.com/archive/wi-fi-configuration-gatt-service-2017-09.pdf).
 The Ayla GATT services are built on top of generic GATT services provided by the ESP32 NimBLE stack.

 The application implements the code to orchestrate BLE services (see demo_bt.c), initializing and starting the NimBLE host thread, as well as registering each of the Ayla GATT services.
 The application manages BLE advertisements, which enable the device to be discovered and connected to.
 The application manages BLE connections, while the Ayla GATT services implement BLE attributes that provide for Wi-Fi provisioning and registering the device to a specific user account.